lexe-app/lexe-public/SECURITY.md

 This unencrypted metadata allows Lexe's DB to different one user's data from another's, and to be able to retrieve the correct data entries upon request.
 See the node's persister for more details.

-### Protecting against rollbacks using a 3rd party cloud
+### Protecting against rollbacks using Google Drive

 One attack vector that SGX explicitly does not protect against is rollbacks or deletions of data persisted outside of the enclave.
 Although Raven cannot fool a user's node into accepting data that it did not persist itself, Raven could feed in an older version of the data which the node previously persisted but which has since been invalidated, or refuse to provide the data at all.